Become a Host Family

 This is something so simple but so very important to a child and their parents.
 Whatever family traditions or routines your family undertakes together - whether it’s eating dinner together around a table or a weekly sporting activity – including our pupil is absolutely essential.
 Communicating the value of family time will help each child to feel included within a stable, supportive environment.

-It is also important to take the time to learn about our pupils culture and gain a better idea of where they are from and their beliefs.
+It is also important to take the time to learn about our pupils' culture and gain a better idea of where they are from and their beliefs.
 This will enable you to build a bond with each child, as well as have an awareness of how your actions could be interpreted by them.
-Having an interest in this will build a sense of inclusion and respect, both of which are fundamental elements which contribute to the enjoyment of each child’s stay.
+Having an interest in this will build a sense of inclusion and respect, both of which are fundamental elements that contribute to the enjoyment of each child’s stay.

 It is important to say that we don’t discriminate against single parent families, or couples who don’t already have children; we simple require our hosts to provide a high level of care and environment that is beneficial to the children in our care.